ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Alternative playstyles/README.md

 TWINS- Mines explode sooner and the arbalest's attacks can freeze you, rockwave attack has more knockback.
 (full list of changes in the zip file)

-**Update v2.2 Changelog:**
+**Update v2.21 Changelog:**
-Eggshot now has damage falloff, the nonspeedy version of the hiveguard has a bigger carve radius, and the multifireballs of the twin will damage *and* make you slightly colder.
-Mods renamed for clarity.
+Updated readme to include the old names of the mods

 ## ElimWaves - v1.7
 **Authors:** Potatolaser